slalom-consulting-ltd/quickstart/aws/README.md

 ## Security Groups
 Two security groups are created.
 One for "any/any" for both instances for open communication between Rancher Server and the RKE Quickstart host.

 The second security group (rancher_sg_tls2server) allows you to restrict public TLS/HTTPs access to the Rancher server if it's running in a public subnet with a IPV4 DNS hostname (this is also set as the Rancher Server URL) as it's resolvable inside the VPC.
+Add public_ip addresses to the "external_access_cidr_blocks" variable accordingly.

 ## IAM Roles
 A single IAM role has been created for both Rancher Server and RKE Quickstart instance [Rancher Docs](https://rancher.com/docs/rke/latest/en/config-options/cloud-providers/aws/)